jump-dev/JuMP.jl/doc/nlp.rst

 .. note::

     JuMP's performance for evaluating derivatives significantly improves if the `ArrayViews <https://github.com/lindahua/ArrayViews.jl>`_ package is installed.
-This is currently an optional dependency because it requires the 0.3 development version of Julia.
+This is currently an optional dependency.

 ..
 [1] Gebremdhin et al., "Efficient Computation of Sparse Hessians Using Coloring and Automatic Differentiation", INFORMS Journal on Computing, 21(1), pp. 209-223, 2009.